jeertmans/manim-slides/docs/source/reference/sharing.md

 what is displayed by PowerPoint when the video is not playing, is the first frame of each slide.
 This allows for smooth transitions.

+**Subsection handling:** By default (`--subsections=all`), each subsection becomes a separate PowerPoint slide, allowing you to step through the build-up.
+Use `--subsections=none` to export only the final state of each manim slide.

 In the future, we hope to provide more features to this format, so feel free to suggest new features too!

-Subsections are automatically split into separate PowerPoint slides by default (`--subsections=all`).
-Use `--subsections=none` to ignore subsections and create one slide per manim slide.

 ### Static PDF presentation